Additional Research Projects

 Annually, infectious diseases cause nearly one quarter of all human deaths worldwide.
 This large burden of mortality and morbidity is due to steady and significant background level of established infections, periodic emergence of new infectious diseases, and to sudden surges in infection of old established infections.
 Many pathogens exhibit very strong human tropism, meaning that only human tissues can be infected with these pathogens.
 This tropism poses unique challenges for studying host-pathogen interactions and for testing intervention strategies.
 Research in the Ploss Lab focuses on systematically identifying barriers preventing transmission of human hepatotropic pathogens to non-primate species, and translating our discoveries into devising experimental systems that will allow us to understand and dissect host responses to these diseases.

 Parasites causing malaria in humans are a prime example of clinical highly relevant pathogens that infect only humans and some great apes.
-With particular focus on Plasmodium falciparum, the parasite species that is most virulent in humans, it is our goal to establish proof-of-concept for overcoming genetically the barriers of interspecies transmission of plasmodial parasites to rodents.
+With particular focus on Plasmodium falciparum, the parasite species that is most virulent in humans, the goal is to establish proof-of-concept for overcoming genetically the barriers of interspecies transmission of plasmodial parasites to rodents.
 A mouse model with inbred susceptibility to P. falciparum infection would open unprecedented opportunities to study this important human pathogen.
 Furthermore, it could be used to assess the efficacy of novel drug and vaccine candidate.

 Losing Hope, Losing Years: An Ethnographic Study of Declining Life Expectancies in White Rural America